 Red kites in Corsica - pict: René Roger

-France and Switzerland have been organizing a dormitories counting every first weekend of January for eleven years.
+France and Switzerland have been organizing a roost counting every first weekend of January for eleven years.
 This way bird population and distribution during wintering can be monitored in all Europe.
-Thanks to a great mobilisation of the national network “Milan royal”, 11 376 birds in 247 dormitories have been identified in France in January 2016.
+Thanks to a great mobilisation of the national network “Milan royal”, 11 376 birds in 247 roosts have been identified in France in January 2016.

 Over the years, the LPO tries to involve all the countries where the specie could spend the winter, hoping to get the most accurate assessment possible.
 All Europe will rally on January 7 & 8 to count Red kites: France, Switzerland, Spain, Italy, United Kingdom, Austria, Denmark, Germany but also the Czech Republic, Belgium, Luxembourg, Hungary, Slovakia, Lithuania, etc. Red kites will be counted next week end in Portugal.

 La Mission rapaces wishes you a happy new year 2017 and wishes a great monitoring season of the wintering/nesting/migrating Red kites.
 Let’s hope this new nesting season gives birth to a lot of young Red kites.
 La Mission rapaces thanks all the observers and coordinators for their remarkable daily mobilization for this symbolic species.